Acceptance and Commitment Therapy (ACT) in Portland, OR + Washington

-Acceptance and Commitment Therapy (ACT) is a form of psychotherapy that focuses on helping people accept their thoughts and feelings rather than fighting or feeling guilty about them.
+ACT stands for Acceptance and Commitment Therapy.
+It’s a form of mental health psychotherapy that focuses on helping people accept their thoughts and feelings rather than fighting or feeling guilty about them.
 ACT is rooted in mindfulness and behavioral change.
 Its main goal is to help individuals live meaningful lives by aligning their actions with their core values, even when they experience emotional discomfort.
 ACT combines elements of acceptance and mindfulness strategies with commitment and behavior-change strategies, encouraging clients to build psychological flexibility—the ability to adapt to changing circumstances and thoughts in a balanced way.

 Who Can Benefit from ACT?

 ACT therapy has been shown to benefit a wide range of individuals dealing with various psychological and life challenges.
-Some of the key symptoms treated with ACT can include:
+People our ACT therapists have helped in the PDX area include:

 In essence, ACT therapy is suitable for anyone looking to lead a life that is more values-driven and fulfilling, helping people build resilience, embrace life’s challenges, and act in ways that align with their deeper goals.
 It’s a flexible approach, adaptable to individual needs, and can be integrated into other therapeutic practices as well.